-A common or river hippopotamus is a powerful, heavy and very impressive animal.
+A common or river hippopotamus is a powerful, heavy, and very impressive animal.
 Adult males may weigh up to 7000 pounds while females are about half this weight.
 The skin of a hippopotamus is especially interesting to scientists.
-It secretes a thick red liquid sometimes called “hippo sweat.”
+It secretes a thick red liquid that is often called “hippo sweat.”
 The liquid acts as a sunscreen and also kills bacteria.

-Hippopotamuses are semi-aquatic animals that live in and around lakes, rivers and swamps in Africa south of the Sahara.
-During the day they spend most of their time in water, resting or interacting with other members of their herd.
-At night they move over land, grazing on grass.
+Hippopotamuses are semi-aquatic animals that live in and around lakes, rivers, and swamps in Africa south of the Sahara.
+During the day, they spend most of their time in water, resting or interacting with other members of their herd.
+At night, they move over land, grazing on grass as they do so.
 They are sometimes seen grazing during the day as well.

 Hippos can move fast, despite their short legs and stocky, rather ungainly body.
 They can also be aggressive.
 In fact, they are considered to be one of the most dangerous mammals in Africa.

 The Common or River Hippopotamus